Women Workforce Proportion Increasing In Agri Sector: MNA - UrduPoint

 Women Workforce Proportion Increasing In Agri Sector: MNA

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jan, 2021 ) :Member National Assembly MNA Ghazala Saifi Wednesday said the proportion of women workforce was growing which would help in uplifting the women percentage in agricultural sector.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :Member National Assembly MNA Ghazala Saifi has said that the proportion of women workforce was growing which would help in uplifting the women percentage in agricultural sector.

 Talking to APP, she said government was adopting various steps to provide trainings to women farmers that would be benefited to increase biodiversity, enrich soils and improve watersheds, better yields.